 Another important aspect of metadata is tagging your video.
 Make a list of relevant keywords.
 It is easier to be found using ‘longtail’ keywords.
 So make them specific.
 Tag a video about music with obvious words such as 'music', but also think about the specific genre and instruments.

 Once your list is complete, add them to AdWords Keyword Planner.
 Here you can find information about the average monthly searches and the competition.
 Lacking inspiration?
 Use Keyword Finder to think of more keywords.
-This list with keywords is multifunctional for video SEO optimization: use the most relevant ones for your synopsis and title.
+This list with keywords is multifunctional for video SEO optimisation: use the most relevant ones for your synopsis and title.

 #6 Encourage sharing and embedding